ScratchAddons/website-v2/content/docs/localization/joining-the-localization-team.md

 ## Requirements to join as a translator

 * You must be **FLUENT IN THE ENGLISH LANGUAGE**.
+* For example, you're fluent in English if you can use the Scratch Addons settings page in English, or if you understand griffpatch's videos.
+If you struggle to understand sentences without a translator, you're not fluent.
 * You must be **a NATIVE SPEAKER** of the language you want to translate to.
 * You must have an email address, which you should ideally check at least once a week.
 * You must own an account on [scratch.mit.edu](https://scratch.mit.edu).